 Judson is the lead guide of Kootenay Backcountry Guides.
-Straight out of high school in Ontario, Judson moved to the Kootenays and started his backcountry journey.
+After finishing high school in Ontario, Judson moved to the Kootenays and started his backcountry journey.
 While learning to ski tour in the Whitewater and Kootenay Pass backcountry, the seeds of an idea to bring a local ski guiding operation to the Kootenays were planted in his head.
 He spent the next 10 years exploring the mountains of western Canada and getting his A.C.M.G. guiding certification.
-Over time, skiing became more about showing others the magic in the mountains than going on self-fulfilling mountain adventures.
-In 2016 he officially launched Kootenay Backcountry Guides with a mission to help others get the most out of their winter backcountry adventures.
+Over time Judson fell in love with showing others the incredible backcountry in his backyard.
+In 2016 he officially launched Kootenay Backcountry Guides with a mission to increase safety in the backcountry and help others get the most out of their winter backcountry adventures.

 Roger is a fully certified A.C.M.G. ski guide and professional member of the Canadian Avalanche Association.
 Roger is a bundle of good times and great humour.
 Two things Roger does really well are finding powder and cook incredible food.
 Roger is a long time Kootenay resident who knows the area inside and out.
 When not working for Kootenay Backcountry Guides you can find Roger at Retallack Lodge, and Powder Creek Lodge.